Enums in OpenAPI

 NEW

-- Plan for extension: When you need to add new values to an enum, have you designed your schema and your server to easily adapt?
+- Plan for extension: Have you designed your schema and your server to easily adapt to adding new values to an enum?
 How much work will clients have to do to use the new values?
 What about removing values or renaming them?
-Consider how this affects the versioning of your API and how it will be explained to clients.
+Consider how this affects the versioning of your API and you will explain it to clients.

-- Tool support: What tools will you use with your schema, such as code generators?
+- Tool support: Which tools, such as code generators, will you use with your schema?
 Do they support

 enum